Tiramisu-Compiler/tiramisu/README.md

   check the section "Acquiring LLVM" in the Halide [README] (https://github.com/halide/Halide/blob/master/README.md) for details on how to get LLVM and install it).

 #### Short Version
+- Set the path to the folder containing llvm-config in configure_paths.sh.
+An example is provided in configure_paths.sh

+- Follow the following installation instructions

         git clone https://github.com/rbaghdadi/tiramisu.git
         cd tiramisu
         ./get_and_install_isl.sh